Student-Athlete & Parent/Guardian Handbook

 • Understand the full value of exercising self-discipline and emotional maturity when making decisions under pressure

 • Know the goals of a competitive athletic program at the varsity level.
 The main goal of any competitive varsity athletic program is to put the most talented members of the team in competition to win the contest.
-Starting positions and playing time are not guaranteed to seniors making the team or to anyone else for that matter.
-Each member of the team is very valuable to the team’s overall progress.
-Some members may play a great deal of the time in a contest, while others may not see “significant” playing time.
-At the varsity level, playing time can be considered a reward for the efforts of the student in that sport.
+Starting positions and playing time are not guaranteed.
+Each member of the team is valuable to the team’s overall progress.
+Some members may play a great deal of the time in a contest, while others may not.

 Dwight-Englewood Student-Athlete Expectations: